awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-build.md

 # sam build<a name="sam-cli-command-reference-sam-build"></a>

-Use this command to build your Lambda source code and generate deployment artifacts that target Lambda's execution environment\.
-By doing this, the functions that you build locally run in a similar environment in the AWS Cloud\.

-The `sam build` command iterates through the functions in your application, looks for a manifest file \(such as `requirements.txt`\) that contains the dependencies, and automatically creates deployment artifacts that you can deploy to Lambda using the `sam package` and `sam deploy` commands\.
-You that can also use `sam build` in combination with other commands like `sam local invoke` to test your application locally\.

-To use this command, update your AWS SAM template to specify the path to your function's source code in the resource's Code or CodeUri property\.
+Builds a serverless application, and prepares it for subsequent steps in your workflow, like locally testing the application, or deploying it to the AWS Cloud\.

+The `sam build` command processes your AWS SAM template file, application code, and any applicable language\-specific files and dependencies, and copies build artifacts in the format and location expected by subsequent steps in your workflow\.
+You specify dependencies in a manifest file that you include in your application, such as `requirements.txt` for Python functions, or `package.json` for Node\.js functions\.

+If a resource includes a `Metadata` resource attribute with a `BuildMethod` entry, `sam build` builds that resource according to the value of the `BuildMethod` entry\.
+Valid values for `BuildMethod` are identifiers for an [AWS Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), or `makefile`:
++ **AWS Lambda runtime identifier**\.
+Build the resource against a Lambda runtime\.
+For the list of supported runtime identifiers, see [AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.
++ **`makefile`\. **You must have a `makefile` that includes a build target named `build-resource-logical-id`\.
+In this case, `sam build` executes the commands of the build target\.

-You can also use this command to build layers\.
-For more information about building layers, see [Building Layers](building-layers.md)\.
+You can use the `Metadata` resource attribute with a `BuildMethod` entry to build layers and custom runtimes\.
+For information about building layers, see [Building Layers](building-layers.md)\.
+For information about building custom runtimes, see [Building Custom Runtimes](building-custom-runtimes.md)\.

-To see an end\-to\-end example that uses this command, see [Tutorial: Deploying a Hello World Application](serverless-getting-started-hello-world.md)\.
+To see an end\-to\-end example that uses this command, including locally testing and deploying to the AWS Cloud, see [Tutorial: Deploying a Hello World Application](serverless-getting-started-hello-world.md)\.
 The `sam build` command is part of [Step 2: Build Your Application](serverless-getting-started-hello-world.md#serverless-getting-started-hello-world-build)\.

 **Usage:**

 ```
-sam build [OPTIONS]
+sam build [OPTIONS] [RESOURCE_LOGICAL_ID]
 ```

 **Examples:**

 ```
+To use this command, update your SAM template to specify the path
+to your function's source code in the resource's Code or CodeUri property.

 To build on your workstation, run this command in folder containing
 SAM template.
 Built artifacts will be written to .aws-sam/build folder
 $ sam build